mahdibahramih/ansible-pptp-vpn-server/README.md

 # ansible-pptp-vpn-server
-its a simple ansible playbook file for setup a pptp vpn server
+its a simple ansible playbook file for setup a pptp vpn server.<br/>
+remember: unfortunately its just work on ubuntu,debian servers :)
 # how can use
 # 1- install ansible
 sudo apt update